Federal Program Management Division

 The City of Norfolk receives an annual allocation of Community Development Block Grant (CDBG), Emergency Solutions Grant (ESG) and HOME Investment Partnership (HOME) funds from the U.S. Department of Housing and Urban Development (HUD).
 The Federal Program Management division administers these funds to provide decent housing, create suitable living environments, and expand economic opportunities for persons of low- and moderate- income in Norfolk.
 Funding is provided to eligible organizations for program years that run from July 1 – June 30.
 Applications are typically available in late-November.

-Public Notices related to funding opportunities will be posted here and distributed by email to individuals signed up for DHCD updates.
+Public Notices related to funding opportunities will be posted here.

 Fair Housing and Accessibility